dialoguetoolkit/chattool/README.md

 # About

-This is the Sep.
-2024 version of the chattool.
+This is the June.
+2025 version of the chattool.

 Some of the new features are: